Category Archives: Uniforms

 Three of the Daisy Journeys have multiple part patch sets.
 There is a background patch and three little patches that go on it to form a scene.
 The best advice is to attach the little patches to the big, background patch BEFORE you attach it to the vest.

-Where do all of those patches go?
+Where do all of those patches and pins go?

 Your daughter has a small (or not so small) stack of patches she’d like put on her vest.
 Great!
 Here’s some quick guides to help you get them in the right spot.